theanjali-2002/automated-scheduler/docs/userForm_submission_test_guide.md

-# API Testing Guide: User Details Submission
+# API Testing Guide: User Details Submission with Availability Validation

-This guide provides step-by-step instructions for testing the `/details` endpoint using Postman.
+This guide provides step-by-step instructions for testing the updated `/details` endpoint using Postman, ensuring proper validation for availability, time slots, and user details.

 ---

 ## **Endpoint Overview**

 - **Endpoint**: `POST /api/users/details`
-- **Purpose**: Allows authenticated users to submit their additional details required for scheduling.
+- **Purpose**: Allows authenticated users to submit their additional details required for scheduling with validations for availability.
 - **Authorization**: Requires a valid JWT token in the `Authorization` header.
 - **Content-Type**: `application/json`